physicsturtle/physicsturtle_old/_calculus-III/unit1/projections.md

 title: PROJECTIONS
 course: calculus-III
 unit: unit1
-lessonID: projections
-nextID: dot-product
 ---

 Suppose we have two vectors, are we are interested in finding the component of one onto the other.
 This is known as projecting one vector onto another.
+Geometrically, the process of projecting a vector is shown in the figure below

+(insert figure here)

 If we project $\textbf{a}$ onto $\textbf{b}$, then we write this as:

 $$\text{proj}_\textbf{b}\textbf{a} = \frac{\textbf{a}\cdot\textbf{b}}{\textbf{b}\cdot\textbf{b}}\textbf{b}$$

+A remark about this formula is that if we scale the vector onto which we're projecting, the magnitude of the projection does not change!
+This makes sense, because what we're really doing is projecting onto the direction defined by the vector we're projecting onto; the vector's length doesn't matter.

 ### Exercises